sushant91265/demo/README.md

 # Solution:

-1) Tech Stack used: Java17, Spring Boot, Maven, JUnit5, Mockito, Lombok, Docker
+1) Tech Stack used: Java17, Spring Boot3, Maven, JUnit5, Mockito, Lombok, Docker
 2) This is simple maven project design, not a full-fledged production ready spring boot application.
 Just to show the basic design of the application.
 3) This project is designed to be testable, and it has unit tests and integration tests.
 4) This project can be deployed to a server in remote location using **docker**.
 5) This project has a **docker-compose.yml** file, which can be used to build and run the docker image as a container.
+6) OpenAPI documentation is available at: http://localhost:8080/swagger-ui.html

+# Unknowns:

+1) External API is not available, it can have pagination. >>  can be handled by **passing page number and size**.
+2) It can have authentication and authorization. >>  can be handled by **passing token**.
+3) It can have rate limiting. >> can be handled **with spring-retry**.
+4) External API might not be available all the time. >> can be handled **with timeout**.
+5) Data retrieval from external API might be time consuming. >> can be handled **with @Async or CompletableFuture**.